 The best way to reduce litter box smells is to get rid of the stuff that’s smelly.
 Clean the boxes at least once per day (preferably twice).
-Not only will your cat be happy; your nose will be, too.
-Clumping litters can often be the easiest to scoop and keep clean, and having a low-dust litter is important, especially if you’ve got a cat with asthma (or have it yourself).
+Not only will your cat be happy, but your nose will also be.
+Clumping litters can often be the easiest to scoop and keep clean, and having a low-dust litter is important, especially if you've got a cat with asthma.

 If you’ve been tempted to forego the hassle and get an automatic scooping box, hold off on getting rid of your old litter box before you've tested the new one out thoroughly.
 Cats might be scared of the noise from the automatic scooping, which might cause them to find other places to do their business.

 Even if you keep your cat's litter boxes spotless, there's one more piece to the stinky mess puzzle: where to get rid of the waste.
 We found that Diaper Genies are a great solution that makes cleaning really convenient and does a great job of keeping the smells away.